sonalikaroy13/Handwritten-Digit-Classification-using-TF/README.md

-# Handwritten Digit Classification from images using Tensorflow and Keras
+# # Handwritten Digit Classification from images using Tensorflow and Keras

-This is a neural network model built using Tensorflow and Keras library to classify digits(0-9) from the images of handwritten digits.
+This is a neural network model built using Tensorflow library with Keras API to classify the images of handwritten digits as integral digits between 0-9.
-This model is trained on a very popular MNIST dataset.
+This model is trained on a very popular MNIST dataset and it's giving us 96.06% accuracy on test data.